Callicoma Hill Eco-Cabin

 Many environmental features have been incorporated into the design of Callicoma Hill Eco-cabin to make it a showcase of ecologically sustainable development, and it is accredited by Ecotourism Australia.

-Special features are the fully independent solar electricity supply, and rainwater tanks that provide pure drinking water.
+Special features are the fully independent solar electricity supply & minimal electricity usage, and rainwater tanks that provide pure drinking water.
 Wood from the property is used for cooking, heating and hot water.
 Waste water is treated in constructed wetlands.

 There is ample verandah space for outdoor relaxing and dining – with a 70km view!

 Callicoma Hill is a wildlife refuge, and home to a range of native animals including threatened species.
+Kangaroos and wallabies regularly graze near the cabins, and birdsong surrounds you.
+We do not feed any of our native animals or birds.
 Guests are not able to bring domestic pets.

 Eco-cabin Prices & Booking

-Minimum booking $240* (2 adults for 2 nights).
-Additional adults $40 per person per night and children $25 per person per night with max 10 people.
-Linen (if required) $11 extra per person.
+Minimum booking $320* (covers 2 adults for 2 or 3 nights).
+Additional adults $45 per person per night and children $30 per person per night with max 10 people.
+Linen (if required) $15 extra per person.

-*Different minimum booking for long weekends & school holidays
+*Different minimum booking for long weekends & holidays ($480)

-We book only one group at a time for each accommodation type.
+We book only one group at a time for the eco-cabin and for the bunkhouse/camping area.
 The whole property

 (bunkhouse, bush camping and eco-cabin) is available for the exclusive use of large groups and functions including weddings and family events.